jinnguo325/Interactive-Lab-Hub/Lab 1/README.md

 Recording of prototyped interaction: [Google Drive link](https://drive.google.com/file/d/1OGTxBszlh5Uili7OczxNBhn5yLUny6nI/view?usp=sharing)

 _Story behind the scene:_
 I was back at home while doing this project so my mother helped me to demonstrate in the video.
-She also inspired me to have this idea at the first place as we don't have time to chat all the time but we want to know how the other is doing at different place.
+She also inspired me to have this idea at the first place as we don't have time to chat all the time but we want to know how the other is doing in another city/timezone.

 I am also inspired by a Play Station game called _Journey_.
 In this game, the player will be playing all alone in the very wide world setting.
 Along the way the player can meet another individual player and continue the journey together, but the two cannot communicate via speech or text and cannot see each other's names.
 The only form of communication between the two is a musical chime.
 It is amazing how much comfort and pleasure a simple format of non-verbal communication can bring.